dmx-systems/dmx-documentation/docs/overview.rst

 What object types are available is actually decided by the DMX user.
 A DMX user can create new types, as well as modify existing ones, interactively in the DMX Webclient.
 Another way of obtaining new types is by installing DMX plugins.
 A fresh DMX installation provides some basic types for information management (contacts, notes, web links, events).

 An **Association** represents a relationship between two objects.
-The relationship's *meaning* can be expressed by the association's *type* and *value*.
+The relationship's *meaning* is expressed by both, the association's *type* and *value*.
 Both are optional.
 A generic association still expresses *some* relationship between 2 objects.

 Role Types
 ==========